Nyenrode Business University

-Nyenrode Business Universiteit (abbreviated as NBU; Nyenrode Business Universiteit) is a Dutch business university and one of the five private universities in the Netherlands.
+Nyenrode Business Universiteit (abbreviated as NBU; Nyenrode Business Universiteit) is a Dutch business university and the only private higher education institution that has the university status in the Netherlands.
 Founded in 1946, it is located on a large estate in the town of Breukelen, between Amsterdam and Utrecht.
 The educational institution is named after the castle where the course is located: Nijenrode Castle.
-Nyenrode was founded under the name of the Netherlands Training Institute for Abroad (NOIB in Dutch) by renowned private Dutch companies, including KLM, Shell, Unilever, Philips and AkzoNobel with an objective- 'For Business, By Business'.
+Nyenrode was founded under the name of the Netherlands Training Institute for Abroad (NOIB in Dutch) by renowned private Dutch companies, including KLM, Shell, Unilever, Philips, and AkzoNobel, with the objective 'For Business, By Business'.
 The establishment was the result of an idea from KLM director Albert Plesman.

 Academics

 The full-time and part-time MBA programs include a two-week module at Northwestern University's Kellogg School of Management near Chicago.
 In addition to Kellogg, Nyenrode has close connections with the University of Stellenbosch in South Africa, the Vlerick Leuven Gent Management School in Belgium, the University of St. Gallen in Switzerland & S. P. Jain Institute of Management and Research in Mumbai.
-Nyenrode was a cofounder of the China Europe International Business School.
+Nyenrode was a cofounder of the China-Europe International Business School.
 Nyenrode's international MBA program attracts students from all around the world.
-Nyenrode has a selection process that involves taking a Graduate Management Admissions Test, Business Game- A Case Study and a selection interview.
-Since every year there are a few international students, most teaching is in English.
+Nyenrode has a selection process that involves taking a Graduate Management Admissions Test, Business Game: A Case Study, and a selection interview.
+Due to the proportion of international students in each promotion, most courses are given in english.

 Rankings

 In the Financial Times Ranking for European Business Schools (2020), Nyenrode was given an overall position of 41st.

-In the Financial Times Ranking for executive education programs (2020) Nyenrode achieved 27th place for open programmes and 76th for custom programmes (2014).
+In the Financial Times Ranking for executive education programs (2020), Nyenrode achieved 27th place for open programmes and 76th for custom programmes (2014).

 The Masters in Management MSc was given an overall position of 64th on the Financial Times Global Ranking for Masters in Management (2013).

 Bachelor of Science in Business Administration Rankings:

-The BSc in Business Administration was ranked by Keuzegids as the best program in the International Business category in the Netherlands, from 2017 till 2020.
+The BSc in Business Administration was ranked by Keuzegids as the best program in the International Business category in the Netherlands from 2017 until 2020.